randompersona1/ussplitter/README.md

 > You should be somewhat technically inclined to use this.
 There are almost certainly bugs.
 Please make sure you backup your songs.

 > [!WARNING]
-> This project is in its very early stages.
-Best results are achieved with a nvidia graphics card, although it *should* fallback to cpu.
+> You should have a somewhat modern nvidia graphics card.
+Splitting will fall back to cpu if that's not available, but will take unreasonable amounts of time.
 Note that the docker image is currently enormous (~8GB).
 This may or may not change.

 > [!WARNING]
 > Stem separation uses quite a lot of ram.
 I don't recommend using this with less than 16GB of system memory.
 Future updates will allow using smaller models, allowing for a smaller memory footprint.